rnl-dei/labs-bootstrap/README.md

 ### Makefile / make

-This is the high-level interface to the framework, to simplify its usage primarly when recreating the pre-configured initramfs and packages.
+This is the high-level interface to the framework, to simplify its usage primarily when recreating the pre-configured initramfs and packages.

-It has a generic target that can quikcly create a simple package for one executable, without the need for this specific exetuable to be listed of pre-configured anywhere.
+It has a generic target that can quickly create a simple package for one executable, without the need for this specific executable to be listed of pre-configured anywhere.
 It just needs to be available in the initramfs.

 For example: